-The Dutch long-term interest rate, based on the return of the latest ten-year government loan, averaged 3.8 percent in December.
-This is equal on November.
-The interest rate had been increasing since February last year.
-In August and September it has dropped slightly, however.
+The Dutch long-term interest rate, based on the return of the latest ten-year government loan, averaged 4.1 percent in February 2008.
+This is equal on January.
+In June last year, the long-term interest rate reached 4.6 percent, the highest level in nearly half a decade.

-The European Central Bank (ECB) raised its interest rates by 0.25 of a percent point six times in the space of one year.
-Since 13 December 2006 the ECB deposit rate is 2.50 percent.
+The European Central Bank (ECB) raised its interest rates by 0.25 percentage points eight times in the space of eighteen months.
+Since 13 June 2007, the ECB deposit rate has been 3.0 percent.
 The deposit rate is often considered as the bottom rate on the interest market.
-The main ECB interest rate, the repo rate, is 3.50 percent since 13 December.
+The main ECB interest rate, the repo rate, has been 4.0 percent since 13 June 2007.

-One of the main directives for the ECB’s decision to change or refrain from changing the interest rate is the inflation level in the eurozone.
-The ECB aims at a medium-term inflation in the eurozone of approximately 2 percent.
-According to Eurostat, the statistical office of the European Union, it averaged 1.9 percent in December.
-In November inflation in the eurozone was also 1.9 percent.
+One of the main guidelines for the ECB’s decision to change or refrain from changing the interest rate is the inflation level in the eurozone.
+According to the ECB, prices are stable in the eurozone, if the inflation rate varies around 2 percent.
+Eurostat, the statistical office of the European Union, calculated that inflation averaged 3.3 percent in February 2008.
+Eurozone inflation exceeded 2 percent in September and rapidly continued to rise.

 Capital market interest rate (latest ten-year government bond)